 Professional Qualifications Directive

 Do you want to register on the basis of the Professional Qualifications Directive?
-If so, your professional qualifications must be recognised first.
+You need to apply for recognition of your professional qualifications first.
 To apply for this recognition you use the Dutch-language application form (formulier aanvraag erkenning beroepskwalificaties).
 You may have to take a test of professional competence.
-You must comply with the requirements of the General Act on the Recognition of EC Professional Qualifications (Algemene wet erkenning EG-beroepskwalificaties) and the Regulations on EC Qualifications for Lawyers (Regeling EG-beroepskwalificaties advocatuur).
+You must comply with the requirements of: